rubenwardy/minetest_modding_book/_en/quality/releasing.md

 You can now create a forum topic.
 You should create it in the ["WIP Mods"](https://forum.minetest.net/viewforum.php?f=9) (Work In Progress) forum.\\
-When you consider your mod no longer a work in progress, you can [request that it be moved](https://forum.minetest.net/viewtopic.php?f=11&t=10418) to "Mod Releases."
+When you no longer consider your mod a work in progress, you can [request that it be moved](https://forum.minetest.net/viewtopic.php?f=11&t=10418) to "Mod Releases."

-### Content

-The requirements of a forum topic are mostly the same as the recommendations for a readme file.
-The topic should include:

-* What the mod does.
-* What the license is.
-* Current version of mod.
-* How to install the mod.
-* What dependencies there are.
-* Where to report problems/bugs or get help.
-* Link to download, or an attachment.
+The forum topic should contain similar content to the README, but should be more promotional and also include a link to download the mod.

-You should also include screenshots of your mod in action, if relevant.
+It's a good idea to include screenshots of your mod in action, if possible.

 The Minetest forum uses bbcode for formatting.
 Here is an example for a mod named superspecial: